iursevla/FilesHost/README.md

-# JSONHost1
+# FilesHost

-Host JSON Files for the Temporal Gisplay API
+Host CSV/JSON Files for the Temporal Gisplay API